kristengastauer/image-detection/README.md

 ### The UI

 The UI right now is very simple
-- Because there are so many ways to utilize these endpoints, different pages and perhaps a menu would do well for overall user experience
+- Cleanup UI in a way that would make this tool useful
-- Example: A Libary page would hit GET /images and display all image objects, then we could click into the image and get the list of objects detected (breadcrumbs would then be used)
-- For a more advanced iteration, using a drawing software to circle detected object, like Facebook does with tags.
+- Example: The Libary page would hit GET /images and render the actual images, then use a drawing software to circle detected object, like Facebook does with tagging friends
-- Toast notifications for errors, and status components for loading
+- Toast notifications for error-handling
+- Modals, rather than tabs
+- If we had a list of all objects available, a filtering tool